 BigCommerce is best for any businesses looking to scale while WooCommerce is great for creative control and limitless customisations.

-White Peak Digital are also Shopify and BigCommerce partners which allows us to use the right eCommerce platform for every new website we build.
+White Peak Digital are also Shopify partners and BigCommerce partners which allows us to use the right eCommerce platform for every new website we build.

 I hope you found this useful.